integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 ## Getting started

-The rules you develop will be delivered using a dedicated, custom plugin, relying on the **SonarDelphi Analyzer**.
+The rules you develop will be delivered using a dedicated custom plugin that relies on **SonarDelphi**.
 In order to start working efficiently, we provide a template Maven project that you will fill in while following this tutorial.

 Grab the template project by:

 * cloning [this repository](https://github.com/integrated-application-development/sonar-delphi)
-* importing the
+* opening the
 [delphi-custom-rules-example](https://github.com/integrated-application-development/sonar-delphi/tree/master/docs/delphi-custom-rules-example)
 sub-module in your IDE